How to Determine Your Home Insurance Coverage Needs

 Determining How Much Home Insurance You Need for Your Other Structures

-Other structures coverage protects things like detached garages, sheds, fences, and driveways.
-Most policies set this limit at 10% of your dwelling coverage, but that may not be enough if you have multiple or high-value structures.
+Other structures coverage applies to detached garages, sheds, fences and driveways.
+Most policies set this limit at about 10% of your dwelling coverage, but you may need more if you have several or higher-value structures.

 If the replacement cost of your detached structures is higher than the default, it’s worth raising your coverage limit to avoid gaps after a loss.
 Ask your provider if you can increase this separately from your dwelling coverage limits.